-- Students must wear their Student ID Badge visible around their neck at all times - · Shirts must not be oversized and must be tucked in - Shirts must not be low cut or tight - Pants must fit at the waist or a student must wear a belt.
+- Students must wear their Student ID Badge visible around their neck at all times - · Shirts must not be oversized - Shirts must not be low cut or tight - Pants must fit at the waist or a student must wear a belt.
 There will be no sagging.
-Students whose pants are sagging will have their pants cinched with a zip tie. - Pants may not have any holes exposing skin above the knee - No leather or pleather pants, skirts, dresses, or shorts - No clothes with reference to alcohol, sex, vulgar language, gang symbols, or shapes - No visible tattoos with reference to alcohol, sex, vulgar language, or gang symbols, affiliations or shapes - All tattoos on neck or face must be covered at all times
+Students whose pants are sagging will have their pants cinched with a zip tie. - Pants may not have any holes exposing skin above the knee.
+Ripped/Torn pants are acceptable.
+Any exposed skin above the knee must have leggings underneath.
+Exposed skin below the knee is acceptable. - No clothes with reference to alcohol, sex, vulgar lanquage, gang symbols, or shapes - No visible tattoos with reference to alcohol, sex, vulgar language, or gang symbols, affiliations or shapes - All tattoos on face must be covered at all times - Yoga/spandex pants allowed only with a long shirt that comes below the buttocks - · Hair must be clean and out of the face/eyes - · No symbols or shapes may be cut into the hair - A student's attire cannot cause a distraction - All backpacks or over-sized bags/purses must be see-through (clear or mesh). - No backless shoes